Georgia Line

-The Georgia Line was a formation within the Continental Army.
+The Georgia Line was a military formation within the Continental Army during the American Revolutionary War.
 The term "Georgia Line" referred to the quota of one infantry regiment which was assigned to Georgia at various times by the Continental Congress.
 The term also included the three infantry regiments in excess of Georgia's quota that were raised outside the state.
 These, together with similar contingents from the other twelve states, formed the Continental Line.
-The concept was particularly important in relation to the promotion of commissioned officers.
+The concept was particularly important for the promotion of commissioned officers.
 Officers of the Continental Army below the rank of brigadier general were ordinarily ineligible for promotion except in the line of their own state.

 Composition

 On November 4, 1775, the Continental Congress created the "second establishment" of the Continental Army, which served in the campaign of 1776.
 On the same day, Congress also voted to maintain two infantry battalions in South Carolina and one infantry battalion in Georgia.
 The units which formed part of the Georgia line were: